AlexChaloner/stochastic-line-search-project/README.md

-# Stochastic Gradient Descent with Momentum using Armijo Line Search
+# Accelerated Stochastic Gradient Descent using Armijo Line Search

 ## DISCLAIMER

-I am not the writer of the original SLS code.
+I am not the writer of the main codebase -- I only appended the optimisers for the momentum algorithms.
 This project and paper were completed in three weeks.
 It is unpolished and not peer reviewed.
 I have no affiliation with the authors of the [original paper](sls_paper).

 ## About